Security Exceptions

 - Find the failed check you want to exempt

-- Click to create an exception for that specific check
+- Create an exception for that specific check

 Managing Exceptions